z04a-dev/cpuz16/README.md

 - sub what, howmuch <- remove howmuch from what
 - inc what <- what += 1
 - dec what <- what -= 1
+- push what <- push register to stack
+- pop what <- pops value from stack to register
 - halt <- panic (stop executing)
 - end <- closes code block